xxxx324991/solvable-eqations/README.md

 * **Algorithmic & Framework Optimization**: Extensively optimized for large-matrix relations, structural invariants filtering, and heavy polynomial coefficient reductions natively within PARI/GP.
 * **Supervised Efficiency**: Tailored for 96GB RAM environments, the multi-stage architecture allows manual pipeline monitoring and dynamic stage-gating to completely avoid memory bottlenecks during wild ramification spikes.

+## Hardware and Performance

+My algorithms are implemented in **PARI/GP and Mathematica**, and I tested them on two different computers based on the computational difficulty:

+* **32GB Laptop (Single-Thread)**: A
+standard Dell laptop was used to run all the Degree 5 and Degree 7 field scans, as well as some of the Degree 11 and 13 scans.
+Since these specific search fields are relatively small, the code ran efficiently without running out of memory or significantly slowing down on this normal laptop.

+* **96GB Workstation**: This larger personal computer was used exclusively for the heavy computations involving higher horizons, specifically the Degree 11 and Degree 13 fields (such as the non-Abelian $F_{13}$ field at $\Delta = 4729^{11}$).
+These matrix reductions require a large amount of memory, so I manually monitored the computing pipeline during execution.

 ## Requirements & Environment

 * **PARI/GP**: Utilized natively for prime filtration, matrix relations, and heavy polynomial reduction via `polredabs()`.